ALT+SPACE+CONTROL: Vancouver Housing Stories

 Space is limited.
 Free to participate: tuition is covered by generous support of our sponsors.

 Participants will receive a full artist fee for presenting their final stories.
 Some transit fare to and from sessions is available and some snacks provided.
 All training, mentorship, equipment used at VIVO, and technical support will be provided for free, thanks to generous supporters

-ALT+SPACE+CONTROL: Vancouver Housing Stories is a mentorship project that supports participants to develop audio stories about Vancouver’s current moment of large-scale housing insecurity.
-Using audio arts, podcast, and radio techniques, the team will explore life in Vancouver, as experienced by renters.
-Working with oral histories and recorded tenant interviews, the group will examine notions of home, the right to belong, and community tenure.
-Participants will receive training in shaping stories, working with voices, recording and editing audio, and more.
-They will engage with local history, news, and policy about land and housing.
+ALT+SPACE+CONTROL: Vancouver Housing Stories was a podcasting mentorship in which a team of youth artists produced stories reflecting on Vancouver’s current moment of large-scale housing insecurity.
+Working with oral histories and recorded tenant interviews, the team examined notions of home, the right to belong, and community tenure.
+Participants received training in shaping stories, working with voices, recording and editing audio, and more.
+They engaged local history, news, and policy about land and housing.

 Learn how to:

 - conduct journalistic and oral history interviews